patoroco/UIViewController-BlockSegue/README.md

 Check UIViewController+BlockSegue and enjoy **defining a block** which will be executed to prepare segue **in the same place which you call to `performSegue`**.

+**IMPORTANT:** if you override `-prepareForSegue:sender:` method, BlockSegue won't be performed in these UIViewController.

 ## Install